fdm-monster/fdm-monster-docs/docs/installing/monsterpi.md

 ---
-title: Raspberry Pi 3/4/5 with MonsterPi
+title: MonsterPi for Raspberry Pi
 sidebar_position: 1
 id: monsterpi
 permalink: :baseUrl/:docsUrl/:langPart/:versionPart/installing/monsterpi
 ---

-# Setting up MonsterPi
+# MonsterPi for Raspberry Pi

+This page helps you set up the MonsterPi image on your Raspberry Pi.

 MonsterPi is a Raspberry Pi image built using CustomPiOS.
-The repository is [to be found here](https://github.com/fdm-monster/MonsterPi).
+The source repository with its releases is [found here](https://github.com/fdm-monster/MonsterPi).
 This raspberry pi image includes FDM Monster and MongoDB.
 All released image versions can be downloaded from the [Releases](https://github.com/fdm-monster/MonsterPi/releases) page.